nanoframework/nanoframework.github.io/content/maintainers/publish-workflow.md

 Pull requests with contributions are **always** merged into _develop_ branch.
 On each pull request build the respective NuGet packages are published to nanoFramework [Azure DevOps NuGet feed](https://dev.azure.com/nanoframework/feed/_packaging?_a=feed&feed=sandbox) (if this is a component that uses this distribution channel).
 By sourcing this NuGet feed someone testing that pull request can reference it straight away without any further hassle.
-There is nothing else to be done as the package identifier and the version are automatically incremented based upon the GitVersion configuration.
+There is nothing else to be done as the package identifier and the version are automatically incremented based.

 ## Development

 Once pull requests have been merged into _develop_ a new release is automatically generated and published to nanoFramework [Azure DevOps NuGet feed](https://dev.azure.com/nanoframework/feed/_packaging?_a=feed&feed=sandbox) (if this is a component that uses this distribution channel).
-There is nothing else to be done as the package identifier and the version are automatically incremented based upon the GitVersion configuration.
+There is nothing else to be done as the package identifier and the version are automatically incremented.

 ## Release Candidates